haflettjm/SalvationFromTutorialHell/Todo/README.md

     - Then from there I guess you would want to save this TODO list in a file to load it later. *shrug*

 I think that's it right?
 No more to add?
 Maybe a menu?
 Who knows it's 2am let's get this done.

+Developer thoughts:

+Since with visibility I know it's a small dumb project but is *it* worth it to ask questions like should I declare the TODO in the main function or leave it out there.
+Again I don't know let's try it in the main see what happens.